gfruleux/AoE2DERMSParser/README.md

 Lets you generate the clean version of GeneratingObjects for specified RMS !
 All the constants will be used to get what the game use to generate the map objects :)

-The program will ask you to
-1) Select the Random Map Script files you want to parse
-2) Select the Output directory for the parsed files

 _Limitations_: